t-crest/rtems/readme.txt

 The RTEMS build system requires compiler, assembler and linker tools to be compliant with the target of the installation (CPU-Vendor-OS).
-Therefore, the Patmos executables created in this installation must be renamed or copied under different names.
+Therefore, the Patmos executables created in this installation must be renamed, copied or symbolically linked under different names.
 E.g. the patmos-clang compiler tool will have to be renamed to patmos-unknown-rtems-clang:

-'cp patmos-clang patmos-unknown-rtems-clang'
+'ln -s patmos-clang patmos-unknown-rtems-clang'

 In this folder there is a script named 'build-rtems.sh' that installs the Patmos toolchain as required by RTEMS, including renaming the Patmos binary